Amyotrophic Lateral Sclerosis

 Vision - Improve treatment and find a cure for ALS

-ALS, also known as "Lou Gehrig's disease," is an incurable, degenerative neurological disorder.
-For reasons that are not understood, the nerve cells of the brain and spinal cord that control voluntary muscle movement gradually deteriorate.
-ALS can prove difficult to diagnosis because the initial symptoms are both subtle and vague, and can be attributed to a number of conditions.
-Average life expectancy after diagnosis ranges from 2 to 5 years.
-(1) There are no known therapies to effectively halt the progression of ALS.
-Men and women who have served in the U.S. military are 60 percent more likely than civilians to develop a fatal muscle-wasting disease such as ALS.(2) In addition, 1990-1991 Gulf War veterans have been shown to be twice as likely to develop ALS as the general population, though the reasons for this incidence are not understood yet.
+Amyotrophic Lateral Sclerosis (ALS), also known as "Lou Gehrig's disease," is a degenerative neurological disorder without a cure.
+For reasons that are not well understood, the nerve cells in the brain and spinal cord that control voluntary muscle movement gradually deteriorate.
+ALS can be difficult to diagnose because the initial symptoms are both subtle and vague and can be attributed to a number of other conditions.
+Average life expectancy after diagnosis ranges between 3 to 5 years from the onset of symptoms.
+It is estimated that 5-10% of all ALS cases are inherited (familial disease) while the remaining 90-95% are sporadic, with unknown etiology and risk factors.
+There is currently no known cure or therapy to effectively halt the progression of ALS.
+Evidence from scientific research suggests a mutually inclusive relationship between ALS and military service, with a higher rate of incidence in the Veteran population, without any known reason(s) for this incidence.

 The ALSRP is guided by a vision to improve treatment and find a cure for ALS.
 Through its award mechanisms and funding recommendations, the ALSRP specifically supports innovative preclinical research targeting development of new therapeutics for ALS.